SSWConsulting/SSW.Rules.Content/rules/do-you-standardise-ad-group-names/rule.md

 :::

 ::: info
-**Note:** For large organizations, a better way is  to use a type of group (eg. Local or Global)... then the entity it is associated to… then the resource (or service).
+**Note:** For large organizations, a better way is to use a type of group (e.g. Local or Global)... then the entity it is associated to… then the resource (or service).

 **Examples:**